 NHC Foods Limited (the Company) is a growing Indian food processing company i.e. manufacturer and exporter of whole and blended spices.
 The Company's sustainability has been focused around enlarging its presence in high demand markets.

 Our company is focusing on growing the value-added product portfolio, to cater to the growing demands of the market and consumers.
-FY 2021-2022 was extremely challenging especially during the first 2 quarters on account of COVID-19.
-However, NHC Foods Limited was able to make significant progress in developing new customers in Spices market.
+Despite the challenges faced, our company had a successful year with notable achievements.
+Here are some highlights: